 It’s that time of year again!
 Yup, that one.
 The time when I get to write one of my very favorite posts… My holiday gift guide for food lovers!
 It basically makes me feel like I’m going on one giant shopping spree even though I’m not buying a thing (for myself at least).
 While I typically only write about products on We are not Martha if I have personally tried them and love them, my holiday gift guide is a little bit different.
 While I do personally own some of the items on the list, others are simply things I think would make fabulous gifts for food lovers (and, I mean, myself…).
 This is my fifth year writing this post (wow!) and for the most part, the lists from the previous years are still extremely pertinent, so check them out if you want: 2013, 2012, 2011, and 2010.

 Here we go!

-(FYI There are some affiliate links in this post, which means I will earn a small commission for sales)
+(FYI There are some affiliate links in this post, which means that at not extra cost to you, I may earn a small commission for sales)